cran-task-views/Epidemiology/Epidemiology.md

     including methods for two-way and multi-way contingency tables.
 -   `r pkg("epitrix")`: A collection of small functions useful for epidemics analysis and infectious disease modelling.
-This includes computation of basic reproduction numbers from growth rates, generation of hashed labels to anonymise data, and fitting discretised Gamma distributions.
+This includes computation of basic reproduction numbers (R0) from daily growth rates, generation of hashed labels to anonymise data, and fitting discretized Gamma distributions.
+-   `r pkg("linelist")`: Implements the `linelist` class for storing case line list data, which extends `data.frame` and `tibble` by adding the ability to tag key epidemiological variables, validate them, and providing safeguards against accidental deletion or alteration of these data to help make data pipelines more straightforward and robust.
 -   `r pkg("powerSurvEpi")`: Functions to calculate power and sample size for testing main effect or interaction effect in the survival analysis of epidemiological studies (non-randomized studies), taking into account the